ucsd-cse231-w21/chocopy-wasm-compiler/proposals/milestone-forloops.md

 The second challenge is the break statement.
 When there are recursive blocks exists inside a for-loop, the wasm br instruction needs a $depth parameter to determine which block to break through.
 Therefore, we have to add a depth recorder inside the type check environment to record the current depth and give the value to all break statements.

+Another challenge is incorporating the for loop into class methods.
+We need to handle the class variables, and the heap index correctly